rasmus-kirk/optimization-notes/notes/notes.md

 3. If there exists an optimal solution, there exists a Basic Optimal Solution
 - **TLDR:** If an optimal solution exists, there must be one in a corner of the convex polytope.

+## Degeneracy
+- A dictionary is said to be degenerate if one or more $b_i$'s are 0
+- Degenerate dictionaries more often lead to cycling

 ## Simplex
 - Takes a Linear Programming Problem in Standard Form,
 - Returns the optimal solution